etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 Both DbSource and DbDestination allows the use of column converters.
 These are special converter function that are executed for every record in a particular column.
 The idea of this converters is to do special data conversion directly in the source/destination which are not supported by ETLBox.
-E.g. for SqlServer, it is quite common to use a date format like "20200101".
+E.g. for SQLServer, it is quite common to use a date format like "20200101".
 This date format is not supported by the C# DateTime object, so you need to define your own column conversion function if you want to write this date format directly from a string value into a DbDestination.

 Here is an example how to write the string value "20200101" into a database column "DateCol".